yaroslavyaroslav/OpenAI-sublime-text/README.md

 It just works.

 > [!IMPORTANT]
-> It's highly recommended to install the [`MultimarkdownEditing`](https://sublimetext-markdown.github.io/MarkdownEditing/) to apply broader set of languages with syntax highlighting.
+> It's highly recommended to install the [`MultimarkdownEditing`](https://sublimetext-markdown.github.io/MarkdownEditing/) package to apply broader set of languages with syntax highlighting.

 ### Proxy support